The Rising Storm ………………….

 Tony Thompson ………………….. leader, lead singer, rhythm guitar

 Tony, whose parents were from Minnesota, was born in and grew up outside Boston.
 He took piano lessons as a kid before picking up a guitar at age 14.
 Early in his boarding school career, Tony was known for his one-finger lead in “The McCoy.”
 But then his 20 dorm mates started a jug band and, after that, six of them formed a rock group, and the rest is “unhistory.”
 After Andover, Tony went to Harvard and, at age 24, moved to Washington, D.C.
-There he became a lawyer and got himself married to the beautiful Mady Gilson.
-They have three grown daughters and a grandson, and have begun spending a lot of time in Maine.
+There he became a lawyer and, in the process, married his law school classmate, Mady Gilson.
+Mady and Tony have three daughters and four grandchildren.
+The couple now lives in southern Maine.

 Bob Cohan …………………………. lead guitar, vocals